theemadnes/mcp-testing-01/README.md

 ### fastmcp-hotel-finder

-this is the only thing that works right now with Gemini CLI by adding (assuming you're running it locally) to `~/.gemini/settings.json`:
+start by adding the hotel finder (assuming you're running it locally) to `~/.gemini/settings.json`:
 ```
 "mcpServers": {
     "httpServer": {